Xperaz/OOP-Hard-Parts/README.md

-# OOP-Hard-Parts
+# OOP-Hard-Parts Notes
-The Hard Parts of Object Oriented JavaScript, Frontendmasters
+The Hard Parts of Object-Oriented JavaScript, With Will Sentance Codesmith Frontendmasters